cfpbackup/hmda-combined-documentation/documentation/api/institutions-api/index.md

 ## Get All Institutions for a Specific Year

-This API is used for getting every institution that filed for a specific year.
+This API is used for getting every institution that filed HMDA data for a specific year.

 ```
 Method: GET